Overview

 - Foodpreneurs for culinary arts.

-- Legacy for cultural education, DBEI and CRE.
+- Legacy for cultural education.

-- The Black Experience for Black Studies, DBEI, and CRE.
+- The Black Experience for Black Studies.

-- The Latino Experience for Latino Studies, DBEI, and CRE.
+- The Latino Experience for Latino Studies.

 - Mastery for 21st-century skills.